Skip Navigation

 Senior Bonus Deduction

 What changed?
-Individual taxpayers over age 65 can claim an additional $6,000 deduction on top of the standard deduction.
-Married couples filing jointly can claim up to $12,000.
-This relief phases out for single people with over $75,000 in modified adjusted gross income, and $150,000 for married filing jointly.
-This provision expires Dec.
-31, 2028.
+Taxpayers aged 65 and older may claim an additional $6,000 deduction on top of the standard deduction.
+Married couples filing jointly can claim up to $12,000 if both spouses qualify.
+The deduction phases out starting at $75,000 MAGI for single filers and $150,000 MAGI for joint filers, reducing by 6% of income above those thresholds, and is fully eliminated at $175,000/$250,000.
+This provision expires on December 31, 2028.

 State and Local Taxes (SALT) Provisions

-Military note: Service members in high-tax states (e.g. California, New York) may benefit from the increased deduction cap, especially if they own property or file jointly with a civilian spouse.
+Military note: Service members in high‑tax states (e.g., California, New York) may benefit from the higher cap, especially if they own property or file jointly with a civilian spouse.

 Changes to Charitable Deductions